Alcarràs: Referendum of 1 October 2017

 During the Catalan Referendum for the Independence on 1 October 2017, Alcarràs was one of the populations where the Spanish police beat the citizens in order to impede the voting.
 However, the citizens voted with a total of 2,799 votes (53,4% of the registered population), from which 2,578 voted for yes (92.6%) and 171 voted for no (6.1%).
 A total of 80 anti-riot agents from the Spanish Civil Guard showed up at the voting center at 8:45 am and found 500 people who were peacefully blocking their way.
 They attacked the people without warning nor previous mediation thus hurting 20 people.
 The mayor of Alcarràs, Miquel Serra, was judged and sentenced to 3 months of political disqualification and a fine because he "did allow" the referendum.

-In September 2022, a few hours after the announcement that the film "Alcarràs" was elected by the Spanish Academy of Cinema to go to the Oscars, a Wikipedia user with an IP from the Ministry of Defense of the Spanish Government modified the entry in Wikipedia in order to eliminate the data about the violence of the police and to add the quality of "illegal" to the Referendum for the Independence.
+In September 2022, a few hours after the announcement that the film Alcarràs was elected by the Spanish Academy of Cinema to go to the Oscars, a Wikipedia user with an IP from the Ministry of Defense of the Spanish Government modified the entry in Wikipedia in order to eliminate the data about the violence of the police and to add the quality of "illegal" to the Referendum for the Independence.

-Movie Alcarràs
+Alcarràs film

-In 2022, the town became famous due to the film Alcarràs, of Carla Simón, which won the Golden Bear at the seventy-second edition of Berlinale and became the first film in Catalan to receive this award.
+In 2022, the town became famous due to the film Alcarràs, of Carla Simón, which won the Golden Bear at the 72nd edition of Berlinale and became the first film in Catalan to receive this award.
 The film was filmed in the town with its ponentins inhabitants as non-professional actors.